 A SPF record (Sender Policy Framework record) is the core of a SPF implementation in which the SPF policy is defined.
-A SPF record is published in the DNS (Domain Name Service) and it contains a list of authorised email servers which can send email on behalf of your domain name.
-If an email sender isn’t listed in the record section and does send email on behalf of your domain this email could be considered not legit and can be rejected by the mail receiver.
+A SPF record is published in the DNS (Domain Name Service) and it contains a list of authorized email servers which can send email on behalf of your domain name.
+If an email sender isn’t listed in the record section and does send email on behalf of your domain this email may not be considered not legitimate and can be rejected by the email receiver.

-Having proper setup SPF record will improve email deliverability and will help to protect your domain against malicious emails sent on behalf of your domain.
-Though, in practice these goals are achieved more effective if you use a SPF record together with DMARC.
+Having a properly set up SPF record will improve email deliverability and will help to protect your domain against malicious emails sent on behalf of your domain.
+Though, in practice these goals are achieved more effectively if you use a SPF record together with DMARC.
 DMARC and DMARC Analyzer use both SPF and DKIM.
 Together they provide synergy and the best result for email security and deliverability.

 A SPF record consists of several parts.
-It should always start with a version number and should be followed by one or more mechanisms which define valid senders.
+It should always start with a version number and should be authorized by one or more mechanisms which define valid senders.

 This part defines the record as SPF.
 A SPF record has to start with this section.
-These used to be an second version of SPF (SenderID) which was created by Microsoft, but this was deprecated.
+These used to be a second version of SPF (SenderID) which was created by Microsoft, but this was discontinued.

 A SPF record can contain multiple mechanisms.

 Define the DNS A record of the current (or specified) domain as a valid sending source.

 Define the DNS MX record of the current (or specified) domain as a valid sending source.

 Define the reverse hostname of the sending IP address as a valid sending source.
 (Not recommended)

 Define this IPv4 address (or address range) as valid sending sources.